Red Steer: AI.20

-During the initial work that led to the English Electric Lightning, Ferranti proposed an entirely new Airborne Interception radar system.
+During the initial work that led to the English Electric Lightning, Ferranti proposed an entirely new aircraft interception (AI) radar system.
 It was to be fully computerized, automating the entire task of detecting a target, plotting an efficient interception course, and cueing the weapons fire when the target came into range.
 Further, the system presented this data not on a dimly lit cathode ray tube (CRT), but projected right on the pilot's gunsight.
 The system, later known as AIRPASS, was more advanced than any other AI radar at the time.

 Some within the Air Ministry felt that it might be too advanced and brought technical risk that might delay the Lightning program.
 They ordered a second system using conventional electronics as a backup.
 A contract was sent out in 1952 and won by EKCO based on their work on the illuminator radar for the Blue Jay missile.
 EKCO had developed a medium-range limited-angle radar for that role, but it could be easily adapted to provide longer range and greater angles.
 The main new feature of the system was to use the very high voltage power supply that normally fed only the radar's magnetron and using it to power the CRT display as well.
 This provided enough brightness to be read even in full sunlight.

 Assigned the rainbow code "Green Willow", the new radar entered testing in 1955.
 By this time, the first AIRPASS units were also entering testing and it appeared there were no red-flag issues that might delay its production.
 Green Willow, also known by this time as AI.20, was cancelled.